HL7-DaVinci/prior-auth/DockerProdSetupGuideForMacOS.md

     ```bash
     export PATH=$PATH:~/.porter
     ```
-4. Save `.bash_profile` and complete the update to `env`:
+3. Save `.bash_profile` and complete the update to `env`:
     ```bash
     source .bash_profile
     ```
-5. Install required Porter plugins
+4. Install required Porter plugins
     ```bash
     porter mixins install docker
     porter mixins install docker-compose
     ```

+    Note: The exact command to add to your system path will be mentioned at the bottom of the execution of step 1 and may vary from what's above depending the operating system you installed Porter on.
+Consult the output in your terminal for how to set your system path.

+    Note: How you set environment and path variables may vary depending on your operating system and terminal used.
+See [Setting Environment Variables and System Path](#setting-environment-variables-and-system-path) for more information.

 ## Clone PAS repository (Option 1 Only)